jfarcher/nagios-check_HP_Lefthand/README.md

 # How to use

-Say we have a Volume named VOL1 can monitor a volume using the following command
+Say we have a Volume named VOL1 we can monitor the volume using the following command

 `./check_lefthand_cluster_vol.sh -H 10.1.0.50 -C public -w 80 -c 95 -V VOL1`

+Switches:

+-H Hostname or IP address of cluster VIP

+-C SNMP Community string (only v2c supported at this point)

+-w Warning Value

+-c Critical Value

+-V Volume name exactly as it is in CMC

 This check would then return something like